hasura/3factor/realtime-graphql.md

 # Factor #1: Realtime GraphQL

-Factor #1 is to use realtime GraphQL as the data API layer.
-You can use the GraphQL layer for sync actions (like traditional REST) or for (realtime) async consumption.
+Factor #1 is to use realtime GraphQL as the API layer for your application.
+You will need the GraphQL layer for mutating state and for receiving realtime updates to state changes.
 Hence, the GraphQL layer should have the following 2 properties:

-- **Low-latency**: An end-user should see [instant feedback](https://stackoverflow.com/a/164290/3364697) of an action and not have to wait long on an API (<100ms ideal, upto 1 second at worst).
+- **Low-latency**: An end-user should see [instant feedback](https://stackoverflow.com/a/164290/3364697) of an action (i.e. state manipulation) and not have to wait long on an API (<100ms ideal, upto 1 second at worst).
 - **Support subscriptions**: Consume information "realtime" from the backend via GraphQL Subscriptions.
-  Avoid the use of continuous polling (thereby reducing resource consumption).
+  Avoid the use of continuous polling (for scalability).

 ## Traditional vs 3factor